mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-agile.md

 ## Parting Thought

 Despite the title of this post, it's important to note that Kanban, itself, isn't the source of our agility.
 The fact that we were able to quickly eschew a process that wasn't working great for us and try something new is a testament to the people and culture of Drip.
 We hire folks who are smart, ambitious, growth-oriented, and humble.
-The result is a bold but empathetic culture where no cow is held sacred and where not failing means you aren't stretching yourself enough.
+The result is a bold but empathetic culture where no cow is held sacred and where never failing means you aren't stretching yourself enough.